gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 ## Technical Cooperation

-Partial reconfiguration - for example: build a riscv processor and load it in, Then change a peripheral and not re-place and route the whole design  (thanks @matthewvenn)
+Partial reconfiguration - for example: build a riscv processor and load it in, Then change a peripheral and not re-place and route the whole design.

+Claire:
-Claire: "They essentially told us they won't be in our way but they also see no commercial relevance to what we are doing."
+>They essentially told us they won't be in our way but they also see no commercial relevance to what we are doing.

 ## Direct Financial Support

-Clair Wolf @oe1cxw is setting up a non-profit.
+Claire Wolf @oe1cxw is setting up a non-profit.
 Patreons.
 Grants for specific projects.
 Contests and awards.

 ## Lower Cost